UNSW-Data-Soc/unsw-data-soc.github.io/datathon.md

                         I've never done this before?!
 Can I still participate?
                     </summary>
                         <p>
-                        We will be holding a series of workshops and mentoring sessions on the day of the Datathon, however, complete beginners to data science and analytics may struggle.
-DataSoc's "Startathon" is the event suited towards beginners.
+                        We encourage all interested students to participate regardless of skill-level and will be holding a series of workshops and mentoring sessions on the day of the Datathon to help prepare you for the challenge.
                         </p>
                     </details>
                     <details>